exercism/csharp/concepts/equality/about.md

 ### Note on floating-point equality

 One primitive that can challenge the unwary coder is testing the [equality of floating-point values][0.30000000000000004.com].
-This is discussed in the _after.md_ document for the `floating-point-numbers` exercise.
+This is discussed in the _about.md_ document for the `floating-point-numbers` concept.

 ### Equality and Inheritance